Reduced NEXI protocol for the quantification of human gray matter microstructure on the Connectome 2.0 scanner: Discussion

-By contrast, our SHAP-RFE framework, trained on synthetic NEXI signals spanning the full physiological range and realistic SNR regimes, yielded a reduced protocol that consistently outperformed both FIM and naive subsampling approaches.
+It is worth noting that alternative optimization strategies, such as those proposed by \citet{coelhoAssessmentPrecisionAccuracy2024} or \citet{jespersenOptimizedDiffusionProtocol2025}, could also be considered.
+These methods typically involve leaving a small, fixed number of acquisition points free to converge iteratively towards optimal positions in continuous parameter space (e.g., b-value).
+However, for NEXI, where we optimize across ($b$,$\Delta$), this approach risks generating a large number of optimal points, each with a unique diffusion time.
+Since each unique $\Delta$ value often requires a separate sequence launch on the scanner, this diversity introduces a significant additional operational burden for the researcher or clinician running the protocol.
+Similarly, arbitrary b-values also limit the usability of the data for mainstream analyses such as DTI/DKI fits, for which a consistent choice of b-values improves cross-site harmonization substantially.
+By contrast, our SHAP-RFE framework selects a minimal subset from an existing, logistically constrained set of acquisition parameters, and, trained on synthetic NEXI signals spanning the full physiological range and realistic SNR regimes, yielded a reduced protocol that converged with the theoretical optimum derived from weighted CRLB while consistently outperforming expert heuristic strategies.
 This data-driven approach was chosen because it allows for a comprehensive and uniform sampling of the NEXI parameter space, which is critical for robust and unbiased training of the XGBoost regressor.
 The selected features span the full b-value range and preserve all $\Delta$ values, supporting estimation of time-dependent kurtosis.
 Notably, these combinations would be difficult to derive from intuition or analytic simplifications alone.

-Our results confirm and extend the utility of SHAP-based RFE pipelines previously applied in other biomedical contexts \cite{zhuIntegratedApproachFeature2025, rufinoPerformanceExplainabilityFeature2024, wangCouplingInterpretableFeature2025}.
-In particular, similar approaches using XGBoost-SHAP-RFE for feature pruning in physiological state classification \cite{huangMultilayerStackingMethod2024}, symptom triage \cite{rufinoPerformanceExplainabilityFeature2024}, and environmental sensor optimization \cite{wangCouplingInterpretableFeature2025} have demonstrated strong generalization under high-dimensional, noisy conditions or characteristics shared with diffusion MRI signal modeling.
+Our results confirm and extend the utility of SHAP-based RFE pipelines previously applied in other biomedical contexts \citep{zhuIntegratedApproachFeature2025, rufinoPerformanceExplainabilityFeature2024, wangCouplingInterpretableFeature2025}.
+In particular, similar approaches using XGBoost-SHAP-RFE for feature pruning in physiological state classification \citep{huangMultilayerStackingMethod2024}, symptom triage \citep{rufinoPerformanceExplainabilityFeature2024}, and environmental sensor optimization \citep{wangCouplingInterpretableFeature2025} have demonstrated strong generalization under high-dimensional, noisy conditions or characteristics shared with diffusion MRI signal modeling.